-application withdrawn or cancelled within 60 days of that scheduled date.6 We classified the USSS candidates as hired, withdrawn/cancelled, or pending using application status.7 For the time-to-hire analysis, we took additional steps to identify the starting point of the hiring process when the application submission date was not available.8 Additionally, in the attrition analysis, we took additional steps to identify the starting point of the hiring process when the tentative job offer acceptance date was not available9
+withdrawn/cancelled, or pending using application status.
+For the timeto-hire analysis, we took additional steps to identify the starting point of the hiring process when the application submission date was not available.
+Additionally, in the attrition analysis, we took additional steps to identify the starting point of the hiring process when the tentative job offer acceptance date was not available